Energinet-DataHub/greenforce-frontend/README.md

 ## Backend-for-frontend (BFF)

 There's currenly only one BFF located in `api-dh-app` under `libs`.
-It is for `dh-app` and is using .NET Core 5.0.
+It is for `dh-app` and is using .NET 5.0.

 ## Watt Design System